Security Policy of the Freeway Bureau

 (2)The Information Security Task Force shall review and revise the applicability statement of information security control measures annually in accordance with ISO 27001 requirements and submit the document to the Management Review Meeting for review and approval before implementation, and also submit the document to management review committee meetings for future reference.

-1. The Bureau shall set up an Information Security Task Force to facilitate the coordination of relevant matters in the management system.
+1. The Bureau shall establish an Information Security Task Force to coordinate promotion of relevant management system activities.

 2. The management level shall actively engage in and support the management system and implement this policy through appropriate standards and procedures.

-3. All Bureau staff (including seconded staff), outsourcers (including stationed staff) and visitors shall abide by this policy.
+3. All Bureau staff (including full-time, seconded personnel and contractors), vendors (including stationed personnel) and visitors shall abide by this policy.

-4. It is the responsibility of all staff and outsourced vendors working in the Bureau to report on information security incidents or vulnerabilities through an appropriate reporting mechanism.
+4. It is the responsibility of all Bureau staff and outsourced vendors working in the Bureau to report on information security incidents or vulnerabilities through an appropriate reporting mechanism.

-5. Any persons whose actions compromise information security and the protection of personal information will be held liable under criminal, civil and administrative laws according to the seriousness of the case or punished in accordance with relevant provisions of the Bureau.
+5. Depending on severity of the actions that compromise information security and the protection of personal information, the individual will be subject to civil, criminal, civil and administrative liabilities or disciplinary actions in accordance with the Bureau's provisions.

 V. Enforcement and Revisions

-1. This policy is regularly revised by the Bureau's Information Security Task Force or appropriately amended in response to changes in organizational structure, business scope, laws and regulations or the environment.
-It is reviewed and approved by the Management Review Meeting and shall be ratified and enforced upon approval by the Bureau's Director General, or ratified and enforced upon approval by the Bureau's Director General first and then report at Management Review Meeting to ensuring its suitability, relevance and effectiveness.
+1. This policy is updated regularly by the Bureau's Information Security Task Force or revised adequately in response to changes in organizational structure, business scope, laws and regulations or the environment.
+The policy is enforced upon approval by Bureau's Director General, and is reported at the Management Review Meeting to ensure its continuous appropriateness, relevance and effectiveness

 2. This policy shall be disseminated through a public announcement process to inform Bureau staff and relevant personnel of the provisions pertaining to information security policy.